vincedarley/homebridge-plugin-bwaspa/README.md

   <a href="https://github.com/vincedarley/homebridge-plugin-bwaspa"><img src="https://raw.githubusercontent.com/vincedarley/homebridge-plugin-bwaspa/master/graphics/spa-automation2.png" height="400"></a>
 </p>

-Beyond the water-flow/leak-sensor notification which is an integral part of homekit, any other notifications you require need to be created through automations like the above.
+Beyond the water-flow/leak-sensor notification which is an integral part of homekit/matter, any other notifications you require need to be created through automations like the above.

 ## Limitations?